MicrosoftDocs/sql-docs/azure-sql/database/azure-sql-python-quickstart.md

 In the project folder, create an *app.py* file and add the sample code.
 This code creates an API that:

 * Retrieves an Azure SQL Database connection string from an environment variable.
-The form of the connections string will depend on what environment you are running the code in.
+The form of the connection string depends on what environment you're running the code in.
 * Creates a `Person` table in the database during startup (for testing scenarios only).
 * Defines a function to retrieve all `Person` records from the database.
 * Defines a function to retrieve one `Person` record from the database.